 You can also request marking across your entrance to highlight the fact there is an entrance and discourage obstructive parking.

-You must pay for any works carried out to provide a crossing, plus a £233.10 fee to cover administrative costs.
+You must pay for any works carried out to provide a crossing, plus an application fee of £236.60.

 Extended accesses may be approved at an additional cost but must comply with our set criteria.

 Crossovers for more than two vehicles or those located in certain areas, e.g. conservation areas, will be subject to a detailed cost estimate.

 You will need